|

 someone a problem, the real stressors are underlying psychological

-article offers practical options for managing your own jealousy, and
+article offers practical options for managing your own envy or jealousy, and

 for reacting well to someone else's.